iree-org/iree/benchmarks/dashboard.md

 * `CPU-CPU-ARMv8.2-A`: can benchmark all CPU-based IREE backends and drivers.
 * `GPU-Adreno-640`: can benchmark IREE Vulkan with Adreno target triples.
 * `GPU-Mali-G77`: can benchmark IREE Vulkan with Mali target triples.
+* `GPU-Mali-G78`: can benchmark IREE Vulkan with Mali target triples.

 ### Benchmark mode